Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 1. How much are care home costs in the UK?

-4. Privately funded care home fees
+4. Local authority funded care home costs

-6. What's included in care home fees?
+8. What's included in care home fees?

-8. Care home costs by facilities available
+10. Costs by facilities available

-How Much Are Care Home Costs in the UK?
+How Much Are Care Home Costs In the UK?

 Care home costs vary, depending on the type of care provided.
 For example, a residential care home offering support with day-to-day activities like washing and dressing will cost less than a nursing home that provides 24/7 support for all residents from specially-trained nursing staff.